robwittman/podinfo-operator/README.md

 ### Connecting to PodInfo

-The operator does not deploy an ingress resource for the podinfo service.
+The operator does no[podinfo_controller_test.go](internal%2Fcontroller%2Fpodinfo_controller_test.go)t deploy an ingress resource for the podinfo service.
 To connect to it, port-forward to the service
 ```shell
 kubectl port-forward svc/podinfo-sample -n default 9898